 A major center of commerce, culture, and education since the earliest days of the American colonies, it should come as no surprise that Boston has some wonderful art museums.
-Two of the best are located in the Back Bay Fens, a lovely park area within the city.
-These are the MFA Boston and the Isabella Stewart Gardner Museum, and in my opinion, a good trip to Boston should always include visits to both.
+Two of the best are located in the Back Bay Fens, a lovely park area within the city, while a third is just a short drive away on Harvard’s campus.
+In my opinion, good trip to Boston should always include visits to at least two of these three museums.

 Hey everybody!
 I’m just reminding you that everything in a museum is subject to change – exhibitions, artworks on display, opening times, and prices.
 I can only tell you what the museum was like the last time I was there, which might not stay the same.
 It’s not only that exhibitions change and prices increase; I’ve revisited museums and found their fundamental personalities to be really different from my last visit (or that half their galleries are closed for renovation).
 I know how sad a disappointing museum visit can be, so I’m reminding you to check everything out on the museum’s website ahead of time.